kubos/kubos/docs/app-docs/app-service.rst

 Under the covers, the service receives the mutation and identifies the current active version of the application specified.
 It then calls that version's binary, passing along the run level as a command argument.

+If the application immediately fails, the ``errors`` field will contain a message with the application's return code.

 Passing Additional Arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~